-Chapter 1.
 The effects of division

-Section 1.2.
-Benefit from the previous filing date
+Profit from previous filing date

 Division of a European patent application makes it possible to file a patent application benefiting from the filing date of another European application, ie the request "mother" (first request, A76 (1) EPC, last phrase).

-Section 1.3.
-Publication of the file
+Publication of the dossier

 During the division, the file of the previous application becomes accessible for everyone before the publication of this request and without the agreement of the applicant (A128 (3) EPC).

-Chapter 2.
-The utility of divisional applications
+The usefulness of divisional applications

 Indeed, under this assumption, some inventions had to be abandoned so that the examination could continue.